-Sec.
-701. "Usual number" of documents and reports; distribution of House and Senate documents and reports; binding; reports on private bills; number of copies printed; distribution.
-702. Extra copies of documents and reports.
-703. Printing extra copies.
-704. Reprinting bills, laws, and reports from committees not exceeding fifty pages.
-705. Duplicate orders to print.
-706. Bills and resolutions: number and distribution.
-707. Bills and resolutions: style and form.
-708. Bills and resolutions: binding sets for Congress.
-709. Public and private laws, postal conventions, and treaties.
-710. Copies of Acts furnished to Public Printer.
-711. Printing Acts, joint resolutions, and treaties.
-712. Printing of postal conventions.
-713. Journals of Houses of Congress.
-714. Printing documents for Congress in two or more editions; printing of full number and allotment of full quota.
-715. Senate and House documents and reports for Department of State.
-716. Printing of documents not provided for by law.
-717. Appropriation chargeable for printing of doc- ument or report by order of Congress.
-718. Lapse of authority to print.
-719. Classification and numbering of publications ordered printed by Congress; designation of publications of departments; printing of committee hearings.
-720. Senate and House Manuals.
+- Sec. - 701.
+"Usual number" of documents and reports; distribution of House and Senate documents and reports; binding; reports on private bills; number of copies printed; distribution. - 702.
+Extra copies of documents and reports. - 703.
+Printing extra copies. - 704.
+Reprinting bills, laws, and reports from committees not exceeding fifty pages. - 705.
+Duplicate orders to print. - 706.
+Bills and resolutions: number and distribution. - 707.
+Bills and resolutions: style and form. - 708.
+Bills and resolutions: binding sets for Congress. - 709.
+Public and private laws, postal conventions, and treaties. - 710.
+Copies of Acts furnished to Public Printer. - 711.
+Printing Acts, joint resolutions, and treaties. - 712.
+Printing of postal conventions. - 713.
+Journals of Houses of Congress. - 714.
+Printing documents for Congress in two or more editions; printing of full number and allotment of full quota. - 715.
+Senate and House documents and reports for Department of State. - 716.
+Printing of documents not provided for by law. - 717.
+Appropriation chargeable for printing of document or report by order of Congress. - 718.
+Lapse of authority to print. - 719.
+Classification and numbering of publications ordered printed by Congress; designation of publications of departments; printing of committee hearings. - 720.
+Senate and House Manuals. - 721.
+Congressional Directory. - 722.

-Congressional Directory.

 Congressional Directory: sale.

-'''

-Sec.

-723. Memorial addresses: preparation; distribution.

-'''

-724. Memorial addresses: illustrations.
-725. Statement of appropriations; "

-Statement of appropriations; "usual number".

-726. Printing for committees of Congress.
-727. Committee reports: indexing and bin

-Committee reports: indexing and binding.
-United States Statutes at Large: distribution.

-728. United States Statutes at Large: distribution.
-729. United States Statutes at Large: references in margins.

-730. Distribution of documents to Members of Congress.

-731. Allotments of public documents printed after expiration of terms of Members of Congress; rights of retiring Members to documents.

-732. Time for distribution of documents by Members of Congress extended.

-733. Documents and reports ordered by Members of Congress; franks and envelopes for Members of Congress.

-734. Stationery and blank books for Congress.

-735. Binding for Senators.

-736. Binding at expense of Members of Congress.

-737. Binding for Senate library.

-738. Binding of publications for distribution to libraries.

-739. Senate and House document rooms; superintendents.

-740. Senate Service Department and House Publications Distribution Service; superintendents.

-741. Disposition of documents stored at Capitol.
+- 723. Memorial addresses: preparation; distribution. - Memorial addresses: illustrations. - Statement of appropriations; "usual number" - Printing for committees of Congress. - Committee reports: indexing and binding. - United States Statutes at Large: distribution. - United States Statutes at Large: references in margins. - Distribution of documents to Members of Congress. - Allotments of public documents printed after expiration of terms of Members of Congress; rights of retiring Members to documents. - Time for distribution of documents by Members of Congress extended. - 733.
+Documents and reports ordered by Members of Congress; franks and envelopes for Members of Congress. - 734.
+Stationery and blank books for Congress. - 735.
+Binding for Senators. - 736.
+Binding at expense of Members of Congress. - 737.
+Binding for Senate library. - 738.
+Binding of publications for distribution to libraries. - 739.
+Senate and House document rooms; superintendents. - 740.
+Senate Service Department and House Publications Distribution Service; superintendents. - 741.
+Disposition of documents stored at Capitol.